johnsonjo4531/typegraphql-relay-connections/readme.md

 Note that though pagination types and utils are in this repo, the implementation of the paging algorithms are up to the user this is on purpose and is meant to keep this library small and maintanable.

+## Using mongoose?

+There is a companion library available called [mongoose-relay-paginate](https://www.npmjs.com/package/mongoose-relay-paginate)!
+It works great with this library.

 ## Documentation